 In addition to the above, the successful implementation of this Policy will require high-level political commitment to inter- and intra-governmental cooperation, integration and cooperative governance, the establishment of effective intra-governmental structures, systems and processes as well as possibly the development of Memoranda of Understanding between key government departments and entities.
-Within the Department of Water and Sanitation, as the sector lead, policy implementation will be facilitated and driven through the implementation of an Integrated Water Quality Management Strategy, which translates the Policy implementation.
+Within the Department of Water and Sanitation, as the sector lead, policy implementation will be facilitated and driven through the implementation of an Integrated Water Quality Management Strategy, which translates the Policy imperatives into strategic goals and actions and sets out the fundamentals for strategic implementation.
 An Implementation Plan, which follows on from the Strategy describes how the prioritised strategic actions will be implemented, by whom they will be implemented, over what time frames and how the actions will be monitored and reported on for continuous and improved resource water quality.